Kagamiin/ssdpcm/README.md

 Note that if you use 16-bit samples as input, it can take even longer to encode, too, especially for the higher bitrates.
 Though that's where it makes the most sense to use 16-bit samples.

+## Usage

+To use this repository, you'll need a C compiler and the following tools/libraries:

+- GNU Make
+- OpenMP (optional)

+If you don't have or don't want to use OpenMP, remove `-fopenmp` from line 23 of the Makefile and remove `encoder_parallel` from line 113.

+### Building

+To build the executables, simply run `make`.
+They'll be generated into the `build` directory, which will be automatically created for you.

+The following programs will be compiled:

+- `encoder` - This is a SSDPCM encoder/decoder.
+It supports all of the modes documented above and is able to both **encode** and **decode** files in the format documented above.
+It supports mono and stereo.

+- `encoder_parallel` - This is a paralellized SSDPCM encoder.
+It also supports all of the modes documented above, but it's most useful for the higher bitrate modes.
+It generates slightly larger files than the normal encoder, because it has to store reference samples for every block in order to be able to encode them in parallel.
+It can decode files too, but it's not parallelized for that and it's a bit slower than the other program at it.
+It supports mono and stereo, too.

+- `nes_encoder` - This is a special SSDPCM encoder tailored for my NES SSDPCM sample player.
+It only supports the subset of the modes that are supported by my sample player.
+It does not support WAV input, only raw unsigned 8-bit PCM (I need to change that).
+And the output it generates is not a single file, but a bunch of small files to be used in the assembly process.
+It also simultaneously generates a decoded output file so you can hear the result immediately after encoding.
+It obviously only supports mono, because the NES is mono.

+- `wav_simulator` - This is a toy encoder that can be used to experiment with SSDPCM encoding.
+It lets you specify the number of slopes directly, and allows you to use comb filtering in any of the modes - so it can actually simulate a lot of SSDPCM bitrates that don't actually exist as a mode (yet, or due to being impractical to pack/unpack).
+The only disadvantage is that being a toy, it doesn't actually generate an encoded file - it internally encodes and decodes the output, then saves the decoded output as a WAV file.
+It also only supports mono, because it's an older program that was made before I conceived stereo encoding for SSDPCM.

 ## SSDPCM file format specification

 SSDPCM can be stored in quite a few ways, as long as it's convenient enough for playback.
 For instance, `nes_encoder.c` illustrates a quite unorthodox way of storing SSDPCM - where bitstream and slope data is stripped apart into a bunch of separate binary files, to be later assembled into a NES ROM.
 Such method happens to be quite convenient for making NES sample players using my own tool (<https://github.com/Kagamiin/ssplayer-nes>).